ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-11-linear-regression.md

 Univariate or bivariate data inspection is necessary to detect the relationships in the dataset.
 A simple scatter plot can reveal a curvilinear or nonlinear relationship.
 Inspection of residuals also reveals if a linear model is appropriate.
 A scatter plot of residuals indicates if a polynomial model (polynomial term or terms in the equation) would be a better fit to data.

-Interactions in regression model

-interaction terms enable examining whether the relationship between the target and an independent variable changes depending on another independent variable.

-Scale changes of the variables affect the intercept and not the slopes only if there’s no multiplicative or polynomial term indicating interaction.

-An interaction term is effectively a multiplication of two (or more) variables that have a joint effect on the target.

 📌 Example